CareCru/cc-analytics-wiki/Treatments.md

 ### FS Treatments Not Rejected
-All procedures which were diagnosed and were not captured as rejected.
+All procedures included as treatments diagnosed which were accepted but were not subsequently booked.

 <details>
 <summary>Technical Details:</summary>